 While you can make your own pumpkin purée, most of us turn to the canned variety at least a few times during this season.
 It seems that inevitably there's always a little left over.
 Here are some ideas for using up that last half cup, or less, of pumpkin purée.

-That leftover half cup of pumpkin puree can be used to whip up a batch of pumpkin spice lattes that rival your local coffee shop's version.
-Plus the slow cooker does all the work so they couldn't be easier.
+That leftover half-cup of pumpkin purée can be used to whip up a batch of pumpkin spice lattes that rival your local coffee shop's version.
+Bonus: The slow cooker does all the work for you.

-A big of pumpkin puree add an autumnal twist to these classic oatmeal chocolate chip cookies that are sure to be a crowd-pleaser.
+Pumpkin purée adds an autumnal twist to these classic oatmeal chocolate chip cookies.

-This maple-sweetened granola is too good to reserve only for Halloween.
-Pumpkin puree helps the oats clump while they bake to achieve plenty of crunchy clusters.
+This maple-sweetened granola is too good to serve only for Halloween.
+Pumpkin purée helps the oats clump while they bake to achieve plenty of crunchy clusters.

-If you have just a half cup left to pumpkin puree, you can make yourself a glass of this sweet smoothie that tastes like dessert but is totally acceptable for breakfast.
+If you have just a half-cup of pumpkin purée left, you can make yourself a glass of this sweet smoothie that tastes like dessert but is totally acceptable for breakfast.

 Snickerdoodles are definitely underdogs by cookie standards, which is exactly why they are so wonderful.
 Their cinnamon-y goodness is understated yet always so comforting — this pumpkin version is no different.

 A bit of leftover pumpkin purée is the perfect excuse to make this dessert for one.
 It's got all the goodness traditional pumpkin pie has, but it's sized down and made in the microwave.